·Updated

 );

-create policy "Accounts can read API Keys" on api_keys_private.api_keys
+CREATE POLICY "Accounts can read API Keys" ON api_keys_private.api_keys

 CREATE TABLE api_keys_private.api_key_logs (